meteyou/docs/docs/btt-u2c-v1.x/klipper-usb-to-can.md

 This is the classic way to flash the firmware to the board.

 First, you have to put the board into DFU mode.
-To do this, press and hold the boot button and then disconnect and reconnect the power supply, or press the reset button on the board.
+To do this, press and hold the boot button and then disconnect and reconnect the power supply.
 With the command `dfu-util -l`, you can check if the board is in DFU mode.

 It should then look like this:
 ![dfu-util -l](img/dfu-util_-l.svg)